SuhrudhSarathy/xiron/README.md

 The simulator can also be run asynchronously with or without rendering.
 The [Simulator](src/bin/simulator.rs) updates the kinematics, performs collision checks etc. and the [Renderer](src/bin/renderer.rs) renders the scene asynchronously.
 This allows us to run the simulation in headless mode without having to render the scene.

 The __Simulator__ communicates with the __Renderer__ about the current scene using ZeroMQ messaging queue.
-The __Simulator__ exposes a websocket connection at port `localhost:8081` to send control inputs for the robot(s) present in the scene.
-A sample websocket client in Rust is implemented [here](examples/websocket_client).
-Websocket clients in Python, C++ will be available in the future.
+The __Simulator__ implements gRPC server communication.
+The services `GetPose` and `SetVelocity` get the pose of a robot and set the velocity of the robot respectively.
+An example Rust gRPC client has been written as an example.

 ## Instructions
 1. Run the simulation server using cargo